glen-j-nkali/Blockchain-Tracking/README.md

 The scrappy approach

-Create a link that will take the buyer directly to your app e.g. https://wishlist.myshopify.io/wanted_products/create?product_id=3
+Create a link that will take the buyer directly to your app e.g. https://blockchaintracking.myshopify.io/wanted_products/create?product_id=3

 A better approach

-Use an ajax request to call a wishlist url in your app - it can be the same url as above, but, without redirecting buyer.
+Use an ajax request to call a blockchaintracking url in your app - it can be the same url as above, but, without redirecting buyer.

 Saving the wish list
 Time to write some ruby code 😃